-So when it comes to content on sites you control, you’re going to need to use AI to give visitors the customized, personalized experience they expect.
+So when it comes to the content on sites you control, you’re going to need to use AI to give visitors the customized, personalized experience they expect.

 Ironically, since marketing technology was born, marketers have had to work harder to maintain all the tools in their stack.

 For example, when I implemented Marketo at a large publicly-traded software company, we had to allocate four people to maintain the system for all the regions and divisions in addition to the agency that helped us with execution.
 While we were able to do things we weren’t able to do beforehand, we also had to invest more resources.

 AI is going to bring us into the world of true marketing automation or, as I like to call it, “autonomous marketing.”
 We will begin to see marketing tools that maintain themselves, analyze themselves, and optimize themselves.

 Paul Roetzer is founder and CEO of Marketing AI Institute.
 He is the author of Marketing Artificial Intelligence (Matt Holt Books, 2022) The Marketing Performance Blueprint (Wiley, 2014) and The Marketing Agency Blueprint (Wiley, 2012); and creator of the Marketing AI Conference (MAICON).